Aura logo

 Plans start at $12/month (Individual) and include 3-bureau credit monitoring with monthly updates, identity theft insurance up to $1 million (or $5M on family plans), AI-powered fraud alerts, dark web monitoring, VPN for Wi-Fi security, antivirus protection, and a password manager.

 Aura's AI-powered system monitors your personal information across the dark web, data broker sites, public records, and financial accounts.
-If fraud is detected, you get real-time alerts and access to a 24/7 US-based support team plus White Glove fraud resolution specialists.
+If fraud is detected, you get real-time alerts and access to a 24/7 US-based support team plus White Glove fraud resolution staff context.
 Consumers tracking their progress may eventually qualify for better terms on installment loans and other financial products as their scores improve.

 Services & Features